mm5agm/StepperGUI/README.md

 ### JC4827W543C Device

-## Position Limiting System
+## End-Stop Detection System

-The GUI implements safety limits to prevent hardware damage:
+This version does not clamp position values in software.
+Instead, safety limits are enforced by hardware end-stop detection using the TCRT5000 Infrared Reflective Photoelectric Switch IR Tracking Sensor Module.
+The sensor reliably detects the physical limits of the stepper motor travel, and the firmware halts or reverses the motor when an end-stop is reached.

 ### Position Flow
 1. ESP-NOW receives position from StepperController
-2. Raw position shown in RX message box (may be outside safe range)
+2. Raw position shown in RX message box
-3. Position clamped to 50-1550 range using `clamp_position()`
+3. End-stop sensor state is monitored to prevent movement beyond physical limits
-4. Clamped position shown in blue position text box
+4. Position is updated and shown in the GUI
-5. Safe position sent to stepper motor
+5. Motor is stopped or reversed if an end-stop is triggered

 ## Project Structure